-Axcella is investigating DAAC candidates across a spectrum of liver conditions spanning from non-alcoholic fatty liver (NAFL) at the earliest stage of liver disease, to steatohepatitis (NASH), to cirrhosis at the later stage of liver disease.
+Axcella is investigating AXA candidates across a spectrum of liver conditions spanning from non-alcoholic fatty liver (NAFL) at the earliest stage of liver disease, to steatohepatitis (NASH) at the later stage of liver disease.

 Non-alcoholic fatty liver disease (NAFL) is one of the most common causes of liver disease in the United States and encompasses NAFL (simple steatosis, affecting 30-40% of adults in the US) and can progress to NASH (non-alcoholic steatohepatitis, affecting 3-12% of adults in the US), with liver inflammation and fibrosis putting patients at greater risk of developing cirrhosis or liver cancer.